fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 - Complete the statement 27 * 45 = x.
 Solution: cursor at x and in insert
   mode; `<C-r>=27*45<CR>`.

+# Common issues

+- I want to open a file and get an `E325: ATTENTION Found a swap file` warning.
+  What happened?
+For me, it's most likely I accidentally closed a terminal window while still editing the file.
+What to do?
+First, check that I'm not already editing the file elsewhere.
+Second, recover the file, save it under a new name (`:w filename2`), force quit the session, compare the original and the new file (`diff filename filename2`), use the file with the content I need and delete the other one and the swap file.
+(Based on [this](https://superuser.com/a/498658) great SE answer.)

 # Extra functionality and awesome plugins